-The word error rate(WER)s of all participant systems are presented in figure 5.
-When evaluated by all listeners, the WER of our system is 34%.
-The intelligibility performance of our system is worse than benchmark system D and the participant systems L and M. The Wilcoxon signed rank tests indicate that the difference is not significant .
-When evaluated by the paid native English listeners, the WER of our system is 15.1%, which is still worse than system D, L and M. The performance is worse than system G and J either.
-The difference between our system and any of these superior systems is insignificant except the benchmark system D.
+The word error rate(WER)s of all participant systems are presented in figure 6.
+When evaluated by all listeners, the WER of our system is 37%.
+The score of our system is one percent higher than benchmark system D and E, and the participant systems I and J, but Wilcoxon signed rank tests indicate that the difference is not significant.
+When evaluated by the paid native English listeners, the WER of our system is 16%.
+The difference is insignificant toobetween our system and other systems with better score.